NVIDIA/k8s-device-plugin/README.md

 - Run GPU enabled containers in your Kubernetes cluster.

 This repository contains NVIDIA's official implementation of the [Kubernetes device plugin](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/resource-management/device-plugin.md).

+Please note that:
+- The NVIDIA device plugin API is beta as of Kubernetes v1.10.
+- The NVIDIA device plugin is still considered beta and is missing
+    - More comprehensive GPU health checking features
+    - GPU cleanup features
+    - ...
+- Support will only be provided for the official NVIDIA device plugin (and not for forks or other variants of this plugin).

 ## Prerequisites